Hieromon/AutoConnect/mkdocs/advancedusage.md

 Portal.begin();
 ```

-An autoReconnect option is available to *AutoConnect::begin* without SSID and pass passphrase.
+An autoReconnect option is available to *AutoConnect::begin* without SSID and pass Passphrase.

 !!! caution "An autoReconnect will work if SSID detection succeeded"
     An autoReconnect will not effect if the SSID which stored credential to be connected is a hidden access point.

 ### <i class="fa fa-caret-right"></i> Auto save Credential

-By default, AutoConnect saves the credentials of the established connection in EEPROM.
+By default, AutoConnect saves the credentials of the established connection to the flash.
 You can disable it with the [**autoSave**](apiconfig.md#autosave) parameter specified by [AutoConnectConfig](apiconfig.md).
+See the [Saved credentials access](credit.md) chapter for details on accessing stored credentials.

 ```cpp hl_lines="3"
 AutoConnect       Portal;